Home Sweet Yeoju

 Overlooking his city.
 He is the king that invented the Hangeul language (written korean) and is the only modern language with a documented date of invention.
 The reason was to differentiate the Korean language from Chinese and for easier communication between Koreans.
 He is currently buried in town.

-really enjoyed it, and it has a lot of little treasures in and around it.
+lot of little treasures in and around it.
 I’ve learned this little blog has cropped up on some of the teachers/families Google searches for Yeoju.
 That’s pretty cool.
 Cass and I are most definitely going to continue posting to this blog (despite the “joncasssouthkorea” name), and keep sharing our adventures from wherever we are (as long as people keep reading it, I suppose) and I just want everyone and anyone out there to know I’m more than willing to field any questions now or in the future about it, Korea, or the general ESL experience (or really anything for that matter).
 Feel free to shoot me a message or comment- no worries.

 But, since this is a “Photo Tour of Yeoju” I won’t right any more.
 I will rather share this cool little place we called home with you in the captions of these photos we’ve taken throughout the year.